Skip Navigation

 Should your new role require you to work closely in a team environment, there is a high likelihood that you will be taking part in a group case interview.

-You will be placed in a group with several others, and given briefing materials on a business problem.
+You will be placed in a group with several others and given briefing materials on a business problem.
 You will be asked to discuss and agree on a solution or course of action.
 The interviewers will be silent observers around the exterior of the room.

 In this situation, your analytical thinking will be just as important as your communication and interactions with the rest of your group.
-Any candidates completely dominating the conversation, or bullying the group towards a solution, are likely to be “red flagged” by the interviewers.
-While this is true, it will be important for you to share your analysis and data with the rest of the team.
-Don’t let concern of being “red flagged” stop you from being an active participant in the discussion.
+Any candidates completely dominating the conversation, or bullying the group towards a solution, are likely to be “red-flagged” by the interviewers.

 Final thoughts

 The process for case interviews is a difficult one.
-What you learn though the cases you solve will assist you in your career as you encounter “real-life” situation.
+What you learn through the cases you solve will assist you in your career as you encounter “real-life” situation.
 You will be surprised what you can learn.
 It will give also give you a chance to see how your mind works when you have to think on your feet.

 As we recruit for technical positions, we understand that a “one size fits all” interview mentality is unrealistic.
 When hiring for consulting positions, case interviews can ensure a proper placement.
-Be it telephone interviews, video interviews, panel interviews, behavioural interviews, or case interviews – we have you covered!